LidkeLab/smite/MATLAB/+smi/@SMLM/README.md

 is invoked.
 The output is a Results.mat file holding the SMF and Single Molecule Data (SMD) structures, the latter containing the processed data.
-In addition, various plots describing the processed data are created and placed in a directory under Results identifying the dataset.
+In addition, various plots describing the processed data are created and placed in a directory under Results/ identifying the dataset.
 This identification is derived from the original dataset's name, optionally with an analysis ID appended.
 See generatePlots (below) for more details on the plots produced.